imagineLife/big-site/content/mongo/performance/indexOps/query-plans.md

 The cached winnin plans can be removed, or evicted

 - restart server
+- something about the size of the cached plan being too large, or the query taking longer?!
 - rebuilt indexes
 - created or dropped indexes